Li Peng

-Li Peng (李鹏 (Lǐ Péng); 20 October 1928 – 22 July 2019) was a Chinese politician who served as the fourth Premier of the People's Republic of China from 1987 to 1998, and as the Chairman of the Standing Committee of the National People's Congress, China's top legislative body, from 1998 to 2003.
-For much of the 1990s Li was ranked second in the Chinese Communist Party (CCP) hierarchy behind then Party General Secretary Jiang Zemin.
+Li Peng (李鹏 (Lǐ Péng); 20 October 1928 – 22 July 2019) was a Chinese politician who served as the premier of China from 1987 to 1998, and as the chairman of the Standing Committee of the National People's Congress, China's top legislative body, from 1998 to 2003.
+For much of the 1990s Li was ranked second in the Chinese Communist Party (CCP) hierarchy behind then CCP General Secretary Jiang Zemin.
 He retained his seat on the CCP Politburo Standing Committee until his retirement in 2002.

 Li was the son of an early Communist revolutionary, Li Shuoxun, who was executed by the Kuomintang.
 After meeting Zhou Enlai in Sichuan, Li was raised by Zhou and his wife, Deng Yingchao.
-Li trained to be an engineer in the USSR and worked at an important national power company after returning to China.
+Li trained to be an engineer in the Soviet Union and worked at an important national power company after returning to China.
 He escaped the political turmoil of the 1950s, 1960s, and 1970s due to his political connections and his employment in the company.
-After Deng Xiaoping became China's leader in the late 1970s, Li took a number of increasingly important and powerful political positions, eventually becoming premier in 1987.
+After Deng Xiaoping became China's leader in the late 1970s, Li took a number of increasingly important and powerful political positions, first becoming Vice Minister and later Minister of Power.
+In 1983, he became a vice premier.
+In 1985, he became the minister of the State Education Commission as well as a member of the Politburo and the Party Secretariat.
+He was elected to the Politburo Standing Committee in 1987.

-As Premier, Li was the most visible representative of China's government who backed the use of force to quell the Tiananmen Square protests of 1989.
-During the protests, Li used his authority as premier to declare martial law and, in cooperation with Deng, who was the Chairman of the Central Military Commission, ordered the June 1989 military crackdown against student pro-democracy demonstrators in Tiananmen Square, leading to a massacre.
-Li advocated a largely conservative approach to Chinese economic reform, which placed him at odds with General Secretary Zhao Ziyang, who fell out of favour in 1989.
-After Zhao was removed from office, Li promoted a conservative socialist economic agenda but lost influence to incoming vice-premier Zhu Rongji, and was unable to prevent the increasing market liberalization of the Chinese economy.
+In 1987, following the appointment of Premier Zhao Ziyang as the CCP General Secretary, Li became the acting premier, before being fully appointed in 1988.
+As Premier, Li became the most visible representative of China's government who backed the use of force to quell the Tiananmen Square protests of 1989.
+During the demonstrations, Li used his authority as premier to declare martial law and, in cooperation with Deng, who was the Chairman of the Central Military Commission, declared military law and the suppression of the 1989 Tiananmen square protestors, ultimately resulting in a massacre.
+Li advocated a largely conservative approach to reform and opening up, which placed him at odds with General Secretary Zhao Ziyang, who fell out of favour in 1989.
+After Zhao was removed from office, Li promoted a conservative socialist economic agenda but lost influence to incoming vice premier Zhu Rongji, and was unable to prevent the increasing market liberalization of the Chinese economy.

+In 1998, Li was succeeded by Zhu Rongji as premier and became the chairman of the Standing Committee of the National People's Congress.
 During his time in office, he helmed the controversial Three Gorges Dam project.
-He and his family managed a large Chinese power monopoly, which the Chinese government broke up after his term as premier expired.
+He and his family managed a large Chinese power monopoly, the State Power Corporation of China, which the Chinese government broke up after his term as premier expired.
 Li died at the age of 90 in Beijing.